keenwilson/Word-Guess-Game/README.md

-# Word-Guess-Game
+# Word Guess Game

-A word guess game  (*Hangman*) with **a destination theme** using Vanilla JavaScript This app has been created with HTML, CSS Bootstrap, and JavaScript.
+A word guess game with **a destination theme**  [Click to Play](https://keenwilson.github.io/Word-Guess-Game/ "Destination Word Guess Game")
+---
 ## Destination Edition
 We ramp up the *destination* theme by having the brownser play a *tropical house* song once the user press any key to get started.
 Words that user has to guess are country names of *destinations* around the world i.e., Italy, Thailand, Namibia, Sweden etc.

-## How It Works
+## How This Application Works

 * The app randomly picks a word, and the user has to guess which word the app choose by entering correct letters.